You can configure your ExtraHop system to enable users to log in to the system through the JumpCloud identity management service.

 Before you begin

-- You should be familiar with administrating JumpCloud.
+- You should be familiar with administering JumpCloud.

-These procedures require you to copy and paste information between the ExtraHop Admin UI and the JumpCloud UI, so it is helpful to have each UI open side-by-side.
+These procedures require you to copy and paste information between the ExtraHop system and JumpCloud, so it is helpful to have each system open side-by-side.

 - In the Access Settings section, click Remote Authentication.

 - From the Remote authentication method drop-down list, select SAML.

 - Click View SP Metadata.
 You will need to copy the ACS URL and Entity ID to paste into the JumpCloud configuration in the next procedure.